Introduction

 Breaking it down:

-• -d: Runs the container in detached mode (background).
+: Runs the container in detached mode (background).-p 3000:3000

-Now, if you visit http://localhost:3000 in your browser, you should see “Hello World”.
+in your browser, you should see “Hello World”.

 Choosing the Right Base Image